armoredvortex/ctf-writeups/about.md

 I'm a complete beginner and I'm learning new things everyday.
 This blog is an attempt to document my journey.

-If you find any issues with my writeups or have any suggestions, feel free to reach open an issue on this [repository](https://github.com/armoredvortex/ctf-writeups).

-Or reach out on Discord: `armoredvortex`
+If you find any issues with my writeups or have any suggestions, feel free to open an issue on this [repository](https://github.com/armoredvortex/ctf-writeups). or reach out on Discord: `armoredvortex`